Security guard: Norway

-In addition to normal "vektere" there also is a special branch for "Ordensvakter" who normally work as bouncers or security at concerts and similar types of events.
+In addition to the normal "vektere," there is also a special branch for "Ordensvakter," who typically work as bouncers or security at concerts and similar events.
 Ordensvakter have to undergo an extra week of training to learn techniques on how to handle drunk people and people on various drugs.
 They also learn about the alcohol laws of Norway (which are rather strict).
-The police in the local police district must approve each Ordensvakt.
+The local police district must approve each Ordensvakt.
 These special regulations arose after events in the 1990s when bouncers had a bad reputation, especially in Oslo, for being too brutal and rough with people.
 At that time, the police had no control over who worked as bouncers.
-After the government implemented training and mandatory police-issued ID cards for bouncers the problems have been reduced.
-The police of Oslo report that Ordensvakter are now helping the police identify crimes that otherwise would not be reported.
+Since the government implemented training and mandatory police-issued ID cards for bouncers, the problems have decreased.
+The Oslo police report that Ordensvakter are now helping identify crimes that would otherwise go unreported.
 In 2013, due to a high number of rapes and violent robberies, the city of Oslo (Oslo Kommune) hired a private security company (Metro Garda) to patrol the downtown immigrant areas.
-This patrol had a positive effect, and the city has, in addition to Metro Garda officers, now hired their own officers called Bymiljøetaten (City environment dep).
+This patrol had a positive effect, and the city has, in addition to Metro Garda officers, now hired its own officers called Bymiljøetaten (City environment department).
 The municipalities in Norway are not allowed to form their own "police".
 The only police force in Norway is the national police (politiet).

 In 2007, several officers from the Securitas AB company were arrested for brutality against a robber they apprehended on the main street of Oslo.
-The crime was captured with a mobile camera by pedestrians and created a public outcry, with many objecting to the way the security guards took the law into their own hands.
-Later, it came to light that the thief first attacked the security guards when they approached him, so the brutality charges were dropped.
+The crime was captured on a mobile camera by pedestrians, sparking a public outcry, with many objecting to the way the security guards took the law into their own hands.
+Later, it came to light that the thief had first attacked the security guards when they approached him, so the brutality charges were dropped.
 As a result of this episode, the police said that they would be more careful when conducting criminal background checks for security guards.
-Before 2007 security guards were checked when they applied for a job, but not while they were working.
-Security companies were also criticized for not checking criminal records sufficiently, in some cases not at all.
+Before 2007, security guards were checked when they applied for a job, but not while they were working.
+Security companies were also criticized for failing to check criminal records sufficiently, in some cases not at all.
 Now guards working in private security must be checked annually.
-The police have the authority to withdraw a company's licence if the company does not submit lists of employees to the police.
-The police in Norway were widely criticized for not checking guards properly, and even when they encounter an issue with a guard, the guard can still work for months before anything is done.
-The security company G4S, after being criticized by police for hiring criminals, stated that they cannot do anything about the problem, because only the police have the ability to check the guard's criminal records.
+The police have the authority to withdraw a company's license if the company fails to submit employee lists to the police.
+The police in Norway were widely criticized for failing to check guards properly, and even when they encounter an issue with a guard, the guard can still work for months before anything is done.
+The security company G4S, after being criticized by police for hiring criminals, stated that it cannot do anything about the problem because only the police can check the guards' criminal records.